OHI-4site/pal-prep/prep/hs/README.md

-### Palmyra Ocean Health Index: Habitat Services
+## Palmyra Ocean Health Index: Habitat Services

 This folder describes the methods used to prepare the data layers for the Habitat Services goal.
-This goal is made up of 2 sub-goals, **Carbon Storage** and **Coastal Protection**.
+This goal is made up of two sub-goals, **Carbon Storage** and **Coastal Protection**.

 This folder contains the following sub-folders: